mihcaoj/aoc/README.md

 cd aoc
 ```

-### Choose year and day, for example
+### Choose year and day
 ```bash
 cd 2024/day02
 ```

+### Puzzle input

-Each Advent of Code input is unique to your account.
+Each Advent of Code puzzle input is unique to your account.

-You can go get it here: https://adventofcode.com/2024/day/2/input
+Once you're logged in, you can get yours from here: https://adventofcode.com/2024/day/2/input

-Copy your input and save it as a file named "input.txt" in the current directory.
+Copy your puzzle input and save it as a file named "input.txt" in the current directory.

 ### Run the solutions
 ```bash